 Effect on End of Service Benefits

 Termination, resignation or death due to sickness shall not affect the worker’s end-of-service benefits.
-A worker taking sick leave for the period of twelve weeks shall not be deemed to constitute an interruption of his continuous service.
+A worker taking sick leave for a period of twelve weeks shall not be deemed to constitute an interruption of his continuous service.

 Qatar Labour Law: Maternity Leave